Skip to main content

 • Notify the OPTN Member Security Program that the Security Gap and associated risk is understood and accepted by the organization.

 The security gap will be updated in the OPTN contractor’s risk management software tool based on the response.
-Please note: a documented security gap, and the resulting remediation plan or risk acceptance, may not impact an organization’s standing with the OPTN Member Security Program.
+Please note: a documented security gap, and the resulting remediation plan or risk acceptance, may not necessarily impact an organization’s standing with the OPTN Member Security Program.

 A remediation plan describes how your organization intends to address and/or mitigate any potential security threat to your systems.
 The complexity and timeframe for your remediation plan depend on the situation or incident in question.
 The OPTN security analysts can work with you to help determine potential remediation plans.

-Reporting security incidents
+Reporting security and privacy incidents

 Information Security Contacts are required to notify the OPTN contractor of security incidents that impact their organization’s computing environments and components used to access the OPTN Computer System.
-The OPTN contractor must be notified of security incidents as soon as possible, as outlined in OPTN Policy 3.1.C.
-The requirements listed in the policy should be included in each organization’s incident response plan.
+As outlined in OPTN Policy 3.1.D., the OPTN contractor must be notified of security incidents:

 Along with the notification requirements listed in OPTN policy, a member’s incident response plan must include name(s) of the designated Information Security Contact(s) as well as a process for acquiring third party validation of proper containment, eradication, and successful recovery if it is needed based on the scope and severity of the incident.
-Please see OPTN Policy 3.1.C Security Incident Management and Reporting for more information.
+Please see OPTN Policy 3.1.D Security Incident Management and Reporting for more information.

 Data requests

-According to OPTN policy 3.1.A, “Transplant hospital, organ procurement organization, and histocompatibility laboratory members must also respond to OPTN requests for information within the timeframe stated by the OPTN.”
+According to OPTN policy 3.1.B, “Transplant hospital, organ procurement organization, and histocompatibility laboratory members must also respond to OPTN requests for information within the timeframe stated by the OPTN.”
 These data requests will be sent to members by the OPTN as needed, and members will be asked to respond within a specified timeframe.